hcu-cml/citydb-roofmats-ai/README.md

 docker run -it -p 8080:80 -p 5000:5000 sonhng/citydb-roofmats-ai:latest
 ```

+**Note**: The Docker images above were created for Apple Silicon M-Processors.
+Docker images for `amd64` will be added soon.

 Open web client in browser:

 + Buildings highlighted by 5 different roof materials: